CANITEY/obsidian/5 - Main Notes/local repositories.md

 ```

 # Remove a local branch
-you can do that simply by removing the `.git` directory at the root of your repo
+you can do that simply by removing the `.git` directory at the root of your repository

 # References
 - [[Git by Prime]]